 Field trips are planned by the teacher and approved by the principal.
 Parents will be notified when class field trips are planned.
 Written permission, signed by the parent or guardian, must be submitted to the school before a child may participate in any field trip.
 (Parents chaperoning any field trip are requested to assume any financial responsibility for themselves.)
 Younger siblings are not permitted to attend field trips.
-If a child exhibits disruptive or inappropriate conduct while on the field trip, the child may lose the privilege of attending future field trips or will be required to be accompanied by his/her parent on remaining field trips for that particular year.
+If a child exhibits disruptive or inappropriate conduct while on the field trip, the child may lose the privilege of attending future field trips for that particular year.